nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 ]
 ```

-## Big O & Insertion Sort Algorithm

-TODO

 ## Reflection

-* What is computational thinking?

 * Why is it called 'Insertion Sort'?

 * What Problem(s) Does Insertion Sort Solve?

-### What is computational thinking?

-Computational thinking is
-TODO
-There are four primary stages of computational thinking:

-* Decomposition

-* Pattern recognition

-* Abstraction

-* Algorithms
+* What is the Big O of Insertion Sort?

 ### Why is it Called 'Insertion Sort'?